pyr/cyanite/doc/source/quickstart.rst

 Minimal configuration
 ----------------------

-Cyanite is configured with a single configuration file, formatted in YAML_.
+Cyanite is configured with a single configuration file, formatted in YAML.
+See :ref:`Configuration Syntax` for more details

 .. sourcecode:: yaml